Japan

 Ethical requirements in Japan are defined in the Certified Public Accountants Act in addition to the Code of Ethics issued by the Japanese Institute of Certified Public Accountants (JICPA).

-JICPA has an Ethics Committee that issues the JICPA Code of Ethics which is reported to be in conformity with that of the latest IESBA Code of Ethics.
-JICPA Ethics Committee works for adoption as soon as possible after the amended IESBA Code releases.
+JICPA has an Ethics Committee that issues the JICPA Code of Ethics, which is in conformity with that of the 2022 International Code of Ethics for Professional Accountants.
+JICPA Ethics Committee works to adopt the latest version of the IESBA Code as soon as possible after its release.

 Current Status: Adopted